stone-d-chen/prog-para-comp/README.md

 2023/23/6

 -   Median Filter sequential, had some issues getting QuickSelect working, should do a more in-depth write up
+-   Turns out I could just use nth_element which is way faster

 ## Sources